Spontaneous scalarization

-Firstly, it has \gr with a constant scalar as a late-time cosmic attractor for $\beta>0$ \cite{Antoniou:2020nax}.
-To appreciate why this is important, recall that one can think of scalization in terms of a tachyonic instability of compact object configurations that are solutions of \gr with $\varphi=\varphi_0$.
+To begin, it has \gr with a constant scalar field as a late-time cosmic attractor for $\beta>0$ \cite{Antoniou:2020nax}.
+To appreciate why this is important, recall that one can think of scalarization in terms of a tachyonic instability of compact object configurations that are solutions of \gr with $\varphi=\varphi_0$.
 Below the threshold of this instability, these configurations are expected to be stable and exhibit no deviation from \gr.
 The attractive feature of scalarization is that weakly gravitating systems will belong in this category and hence scalarization can be a form of weak-field screening of the scalar field.
-However, this argument assumes that $\varphi=\varphi_0$ everywhere in the universe and only deviates from this value due to scalarization.
+However, this argument assumes that $\varphi=\varphi_0$ everywhere in the Universe and deviates from this value only due to scalarization.
 If there were another reason for $\varphi$ to evolve away from $\varphi_0$, this would make even weakly gravitating objects develop a nontrivial scalar configuration.
-Cosmic evolution can indeed cause such evolution as shown by~\textcite{Damour:1992kf}, to the extent that weakly gravitating systems would become sufficiently scalarized to make the \DEF model (see e.g.,~\textcite{Anderson:2016aoi}) and \sGB scalarization models (see e.g.,~\textcite{Anson:2019uto,Franchini:2019npi}) fail weak-field and cosmological tests of gravity without severely fine-tuning the initial conditions for cosmic evolution.
+Cosmic evolution can indeed cause such evolution, as shown by~\textcite{Damour:1992kf}, to the extent that weakly gravitating systems would become sufficiently scalarized to make the \DEF model (\textcite{Anderson:2016aoi}) and \sGB scalarization models (\textcite{Anson:2019uto,Franchini:2019npi}) fail weak-field and cosmological tests of gravity without severely fine-tuning the initial conditions for cosmic evolution.